Pneumonectomy

-A pneumonectomy (or pneumectomy) is a surgical procedure to remove a lung first successfully done in 1933 by Dr. Evarts Graham.
+A pneumonectomy (or pneumectomy) is a surgical procedure to remove a lung.
+It was first successfully performed in 1933 by Dr. Evarts Graham.
 This is not to be confused with a lobectomy or segmentectomy, which only removes one part of the lung.

-There are two types of pneumonectomy, simple and extra pleural.
+There are two types of pneumonectomy: simple and extrapleural.
 A simple pneumonectomy removes just the lung.
-An extra pleural pneumonectomy take away part of the diaphragm, the parietal pleura, and the pericardium on that side as well.
+An extrapleural pneumonectomy also takes away part of the diaphragm, the parietal pleura, and the pericardium on that side.

 Indications

-The most common reason for a pneumonectomy is to remove tumourous tissue arising from lung cancer.
+The most common reason for a pneumonectomy is to remove tumorous tissue arising from lung cancer.
 Other reasons can arise are a traumatic lung injury, bronchiectasis, tuberculosis, a congenital defect, and fungal infections.